John Sweeney (journalist): Tommy Robinson

-On 23 February 2019, about 4,000 people protested outside BBC offices in Manchester against one of Sweeney's planned Panorama episodes on activist Tommy Robinson, who also led the protest.
+On 23 February 2019, about 4,000 people protested outside BBC offices in Manchester against one of Sweeney's planned Panorama episodes on the activist Tommy Robinson, who also led the protest.
 During the rally, undercover filming of Sweeney, obtained from a supporter of Robinson, was shown on a large screen.
 In the film, Sweeney is heard making a number of remarks which were described by the activist as being racist, homophobic and anti-working class.
-Sweeney also called former IRA leader Martin McGuinness "one of [his] political heroes".
+Sweeney also made derogatory remarks about the BBC, ordered a large amount of alcoholic drinks which he claimed were being paid for with his expenses, and called former IRA leader Martin McGuinness "one of [his] political heroes".
 Sweeney later apologised for the remarks.
 The BBC stated that "any programme we broadcast will adhere to the BBC's strict editorial guidelines", and that work on the Panorama programme would continue.
 The NUJ condemned what they described as the intimidation of BBC staff and journalists.Panorama issued a statement apologising on Sweeney's behalf for his "offensive and inappropriate" comments.
 The Panorama episode on Robinson was never shown on the BBC.
-On 1 October 2019, Sweeney announced via Twitter that he would be leaving the BBC after 17 years, calling founder of the EDL Tommy Robinson a "complete c**t" after supposedly being fired because of Tommy Robinson's documentary Panodrama and the protests outside BBC Manchester.
+On 1 October 2019, Sweeney announced via Twitter that he would be leaving the BBC after 17 years, calling founder of the EDL Tommy Robinson a "complete cunt" after supposedly being fired because of Tommy Robinson's documentary Panodrama and the protests outside BBC Manchester.